Do you hear those boots stomping? The FIFA World Cup 2022 arrives on the 20th November, and people all over the world are gearing up to get involved…

 Above all, your business needs a reliable process for managing sickness, lateness and absence.

-Because with all the excitement of the World Cup coming during an already busy period (Christmas is on its way!), you can’t afford to slow your business down with clunky spreadsheets or time-consuming paper processes.
+Because with all the excitement of the World Cup coming during an already busy period (Christmas is on its way!), you can’t afford to slow your business down with clunky spreadsheets or dog-eared paper processes.

 You need smart online attendance software from BrightHR.